-I am a research engineer at Tocea,
+I am a software engineering consultant at

 Previously I did a Ph.D. in software engineering at the

 working on software testing and aspect-oriented programming.
 I then